Last modified: November 13, 2022

 I would like to take a moment to introduce myself.
 I received my B.S. from BYU in Provo in Early Childhood Education and my M.S. from Purdue University in West Lafayette, IN in Curriculum and Writing instruction.

-Professionally, I have taught preschool for one year, kindergarten for 15 years and this year will be my fifteenth in first grade.
+Professionally, I have taught preschool for one year, kindergarten for 15 years and this year will be my 17th in first grade.
 Working with young children is the best!
-I am currently starting my fourteenth year here at Wasatch Elementary.
+I am currently starting my 16th year here at Wasatch Elementary.
 I love teaching at Wasatch!

-This is our twelfth year of the dual immersion program in Mandarin Chinese at Wasatch Elementary School.
+This is our 14th year of the dual immersion program in Mandarin Chinese at Wasatch Elementary School.
 I am proud to have been with the program since its inception.
 The program has been a great success!
 Many of our DLI students have taken and passed the Chinese language AP exam in ninth or tenth grade.
 I am thrilled to once again be teaming with Mrs. Xu from Beijing, China.
 She is a wonderful partner with which to work.
-We have been partners for 8 years and look forward to our 9th year together this year.
+We have been partners for 10 years and look forward to our 11th year together this year.
 What an amazing opportunity to be able to have children here in Provo, Utah, learning how to speak and write Mandarin Chinese at such a young age!
 I am always astounded at how quickly the children pick up the Chinese language during the course of the year.
-I truly believe in the statement made by Gregg Roberts, our past State Dual Immersion specialist with the Utah State Office of Education, that “monolingualism is the illiteracy of the 21st Century.”
+I truly believe in the statement made by Gregg Roberts, (past State Dual Immersion specialist with the Utah State Office of Education) that “monolingualism is the illiteracy of the 21st Century.”
 How privileged I feel being able to aid the children of Wasatch in receiving the gift of a second language!
-Although COVID-19 may present some unique challenges to the dual immersion program, please know that we will have your child’s best interests at heart and will do everything we can to make this a wonderful first year for them in the program.

 • 8 glue sticks